infamous55/cpp-notes/fundamentals/functions.md

 - Variables defined in global scope are accessible throughout the program.
 - Variables defined in a function have local scope and are only accessible inside the function.

+Additional scopes can be created by wrapping a block of code in curly braces `{}`.

 ### Return